learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity/Unity2D_Tutorial_2D_Physics_For_PONG.md

 ![](Unity2D_Physics_Images/project-settings.png)

 From here, drop down "Vertical" and "VerticalDupe".
-Change it so that they have no alternate settings, one of them follows "WASD" convention and the other follows the Arrow key convention.
+For both of them, you only want to have primary inputs.
+You can choose to have alternate inputs, although that would be redundant.
+Let one of the inputs follow the "WASD" convention and the other follow the Arrow key convention.

 ![](Unity2D_Physics_Images/input.png)